Damian Hollis

-Damian Angelo Hollis (born August 19, 1988) is a Hungarian professional basketball player who plays for Petro de Luanda.
+Damian Angelo Hollis (born August 19, 1988) is a Hungarian professional basketball player for the Astros de Jalisco of the CIBACOPA.
 Born in the United States, he has represented Hungary in international competition.

 Early life

 Hollis was born in Fort Lauderdale, Florida.
-His father was a basketball player.
+His father, Essie, was a basketball player.
 When he was younger and started sports, basketball was the last sport he played.
 Damian started in soccer then baseball and he was better at those than he was basketball.
-Hollis started actually being good when he was around 14 years old, working with his father (Essie Hollis) who played in the NBA 1 year for the Detroit Pistons and 14 years in Europe.
+Hollis started actually being good when he was around 14 years old, working with his father, who played in the NBA 1 year for the Detroit Pistons and 14 years in Europe.
 By the time Hollis got to high school, he already stopped playing soccer though it was his first love but his new decision was between baseball and basketball.
 Damian loved baseball because it was easier for him, but basketball was just more exciting, so Hollis decided to continue that in college.

+Hollis attended J. P. Taravella High School in Coral Springs, Florida, where he was a four-year starter on the basketball team, as well as a three-time team MVP.
+As a senior, he averaged 22.3 points, 10.1 rebounds, and 3.4 assists per game and earned all-county honors from the Sun Sentinel.

 College career

 After a successful career in high school, Hollis wanted to keep playing basketball in college.
 His dream school was North Carolina in Chapel Hill.
-He got scholarship offers from about 100 division one and two school but North Carolina wasn't one of them.
+He got scholarship offers from about 100 Division I and II school but North Carolina wasn't one of them.
 As time went on, Hollis assumed that they would never want him so he committed to George Washington University who was number 3 in the nation at the time.
-A few days later while he was in his Science class about to go to lunch the phone rang and it was a coach from North Carolina asking if he has committed to a college yet.
+A few days later while he was in class, a coach from North Carolina called his phone asking if he has committed to a college yet.
 They were ready to offer him a scholarship but he couldn't take it.
 Dame went into a depression over the next few weeks.
 He had to stay with his commitment despite this school being his dream come true.